neicnordic/ahm17.neic.nordforsk.org/registration.md

   bus departures when registering.

 After you register you should receive an automatic confirmation email containing a summary of the fields you have entered.
-If not, please complain [here](/contact/).
+If not, please [contact us](/contact/).

 Registration deadline is Sunday, Dec 18, 2016.